PHLAK/Plume/README.md

 ---

-Plume is your self-hosted publishing platform.
+Plume is your self-hosted, Markdown based publishing platform.

-Something, something, flat files and Markdown.
+All posts (and pages) authored in Markdown, stored in a flat-file structure.

 ![Screenshot](screenshot.png)